 Amber Grants for Women

 These grants are in honor of Amber Wigdahl, a bright young woman who passed away at the age of 19 before being able to fulfill her business dreams.
-Each month, The Amber Foundation grants $10,000 to a woman-led small business, and at the end of the year, one of the 12 recipients is selected to receive an additional $25,000.
+Each month, The Amber Foundation grants $10,000 to two women-led small businesses, and at the end of the year, two of the 24 recipients is selected to receive an additional $25,000.
 There’s an application fee of $15, but applications are accepted on a rolling basis so you can apply anytime!

 Hello Alice was created to help you start and grow your company.
 It’s the world’s first 100% virtual accelerator.
 Focused on serving underrepresented business owners, this machine-learning technology can match you with opportunities and resources near you.